Travel Occupational Therapy 2019 Job Trends

-And keep on coming back- We will have brand new market stats come out every quarter!
+And keep on coming back- We will have brand new travel occupational therapy job market stats come out every quarter!

 When you start researching or talking to travel therapy companies one thing you will hear is “We staff in all 50 states”.

-As you can see, that is just not true.
-While they might be able to staff in all 50 states hypothetically, that does not mean there are actually openings in all 50 states.
-This map is a compilation of a large percentage of the whole entire travel OT job market.
-Across all of the USA there are around 100 open travel OT jobs at one time.
+As you can see, while they might be able to staff in all 50 states hypothetically, that does not mean there are actually openings in all 50 states.
+This map is a compilation of a large percentage of the travel OT job market.
+Across all of the USA there are around 142 open travel OT jobs at one time.
 California is holding the trophy for having the most needs right now and that is a state that stays pretty consistent with having jobs (hint: great state to get a license in!)

-It’s cooling down.
-What was once a hot market is seeing a cool breeze sweep through the Travel OT world.
+It’s still rather cool out there.
+What was once a hot market is seeing a cool breeze sweep through the Travel Occupational Therapy world.
 That means significantly less jobs and more competition for each job.
-It is an extra hard season for new grads to try to be travelers.
+It is an extra hard season for new grads to try to be travelers. ☁️

 68% SNF - Skilled Nursing Facility